01 Apr Dyson Pure Cool TP04 Review

 One more thing.
 The Dyson TP04 is Amazon enabled.
 You can actually talk to it.
 It’s also Wi-Fi and Bluetooth enabled, a smart choice.
-And the unit looks cute.
+And it looks cute.
 You won’t ever want to “hide it.”
 It subtly tells visitors that you value the coolest things in life.

 With the TP04, the allergy season ceases to be such a terrifying prospect.
 And the tobacco or marijuana smoke that wafts from your neighbor’s apartment bothers you much less.

 But is this air purifier a good buy?
-Read this Dyson Pure Cool TP04 Review and find out if the device is really as great as you’ve heard.
+Read this Dyson Pure Cool TP04 Review and find out.

 Don’t have much time?
-Here’s a table with a couple Dyson TP04 fast facts:
+Here’s a table with Dyson TP04’s fast facts: